Aassi1/Aassi1/README.md

 # Hello, I'm Assi 👋
 I like learning new things

-Some of my particular interests are :
+Some of my interests are :
 * Machine Learning
 * AI Development
 * Algorithms and DBs